renesas/ra-fsp-examples/example_projects/fpb_ra4e1/NetX_wifi/NetX_wifi_fpb_ra4e1_ep/readme.txt

 Project Overview:
 	The example project demonstrates the functionalities of NetX Duo WiFi Driver using Azure RTOS running on Renesas RA MCUs using Renesas
-	Silex UART Pmod hardware.The project utilises some functionalities of WiFi_OnChip_Silex module which are not supported by Netx Duo.The project gives user options to either scan WiFi networks or manually enter network credentials in JlinkRTTViewer and connect.
+	Silex UART Pmod hardware.
+The project utilises some functionalities of WiFi_OnChip_Silex module which are not supported by Netx Duo.
+The project gives user options to either scan WiFi networks or manually enter network credentials in JlinkRTTViewer and connect.
 Then it performs ping operation on user entered URL or IP address.
 If successful,
 	'Ping Successful' message printed on JlinkRTTViewer.
 The project also demonstrates TCP socket operations in client mode.
 It tries connecting to the user entered TCP server IP address and port number.
 It is expected that TCP socket in server mode would be running on user PC and listening on a free port before the EP tries to connect.
 Once connected to the TCP server, the user should send 'on' or 'off' message from the server.
 Based on the message, on-board user LED would turn on/off and the same would be displayed on JlinkRTTViewer.
 If an invalid message is received, then previous LED state would be maintained.
 	After receiving messages from the server, appropriate acknowledgment messages are sent to the server.

 Project setup: